zbalkan/osq-ext-bin/README.md

 Stop the osquery service, replace the osquery.flags and osquery.conf with the ones provided here.
 Feel free to edit them to bring the configurations from previous files.
-Restart osqueryd/osqueryi
+Restart osqueryd/osqueryi.
+You could also use *\plgxugrade.ps1* powershell script.

 4. Extension is loaded by osqueryd.
 Can I also see the extension tables by running osqueryi?